yiyangzhang2020/Machine-Learning-on-Bone-Fracture-Images/README.md

 2.Select appropriate traning model and classification method.
 3.Ensure a high accuracy of the traning model.

+The functions in our library will include:
+1. load_images
+2. train_images

 Each group member's task is yet to be discussed.